Skip to main content

 Professional Seminars

 Integral to GLI’s programs are professional seminars (site visits) to prominent multinational industries and influential government agencies.
 Available to all program participants, these seminars provide unparalleled insight into an organization’s operations and business practices.
 Professional seminars have included site visits and presentations at the San Diego Association of Governments, TaylorMade Golf, PriceSmart and Qualcomm Inc. world headquarters.
-Further enhancing the breadth of this educational experience, professional seminars are offered annually to San Francisco (including Silicon Valley) and Washington, D.C.

 Equipment